 Because IDBs are matched principals, they cannot be reported in Table 1, field 15, Broker (ESMA's Final Report of March 2017 specifically excludes matched-principal brokers from the definition of Table 1, field 15, Broker --- see recommendation 4.3).
 It is also likely that IDBs cannot be reported in Table 2, field 8, Trading Venue, as they are, in fact, the counterparty prior to clearing and so should be reported in Table 1, field 11, Other Counterparty.
-103
+101

-When In the case of an overnight GCF repo or a GCF repo (for value today (purchase leg settlement T+0) which use is submitted to not being made of the Same-Day Settling Service offered by FICC for clearing, only the repurchase leg is submitted.
-The purchase leg is settled directly between with the IDB and its counterparty rather than with FICC.
-104 To report an overnight GCF repo_submitted to FICC for clearing not using the Same-Day Settling Service, the following steps are recommended:
+In the case of an overnight GCF repo (for which use is not being made of the Same-Day Settling Service offered by FICC, the purchase leg is settled directly with the IDB rather than with FICC.
+102 To report an overnight GCF reponot using the Same-Day Settling Service, the following steps are recommended:

 - The repo with the IDB is reported as a "prior repo".
-This is assumed to be required because the repo has not been transacted on a Trading Venue. - The prior repo is then reported as reported as being terminated on the same day (Table 2, field 98, Action Type = ETRM).
+This is assumed to be required because the repo has not been transacted on a Trading Venue. - The prior repo is then reported as reported as being terminated on the same day (Table 2, field 98, Action Type = ETRM). - A new cleared repo with FICC is reported with Table 2, field 37, Principal Amount on Value Date = [zero]

-Should a repo be transacted on a venue outside the EU that does not become the counterparty, this venue should be reported as a Trading Venue in field 2.8 (see ESMA Final Report of January 2020, p.64, para.391).
+101 Should a repo be transacted on a venue outside the EU that does not become the counterparty, this venue should be reported as a Trading Venue in field 2.8 (see ESMA Final Report of January 2020, p.64, para.391).

-104 Currently, FICC cannot clear same-day transactions.
-This may change in 2020.
-FICC has traditionally not settled or netted same-day obligations, including the same-day purchase legs of GCF and DVP repos.
+102 FICC has traditionally not settled or netted same-day obligations, including the same-day purchase legs of GCF and DVP repos.
 Consequently, the purchase legs of GCF repos have had to be settled gross with the IDB.
 From February 2021, FICC has offered the Same-Day Settling Service, which allows same-day obligations to be settled with FICC rather than with IDBs in the case of GCF repos and with clearing member counterparties in the case of DVP repos.
 Note that the purchase legs of Same-Day Settled repos are only settled with and are not cleared by FICC.